Log in

 5. La Trobe University

 La Trobe University is one of Australia's fastest-growing government-funded universities, with multiple campuses.
 It is ranked 217th in the QS World University Rankings 2025.
 It offers a diverse choice of subjects and is popular with local Australian students.
-Besides, many brand new student housing Melbourne are built around La Trobe University, providing students with a more comfortable and quality living environment.
+Besides, many brand new student housing Melbourne are built around La Trobe University, providing you with a more comfortable and quality living environment.

 6. Swinburne University of Technology

 Swinburne University of Technology is a comprehensive public university in Melbourne, Victoria, Australia.
 It excels in science and technology programmes, especially multimedia, IT, accounting, and engineering.
 Swinburne University of Technology is one of the world's top 300 universities, placing at #291 in the latest QS World University Rankings 2025.
 Located in one of Melbourne's most vibrant suburbs, Swinburne University of Technology brings students a youthful and lively feel.
-Student Living - Vivida is one of the most popular student accommodation in Melbourne around Swinburne University of Technology, which is only a 7-minute walk to the Hawthorn campus.
+Student Living - Vivida is one of the most popular student apartments in Melbourne around Swinburne University of Technology, which is only a 7-minute walk to the Hawthorn campus.

 7. Victoria University